-- 1.4.8.1 Systems adopting the GHS should consider what provisions may be appropriate for the protection of confidential business information (CBI).
+1.4.8.1 Systems adopting the GHS should consider what provisions may be appropriate for the protection of confidential business information (CBI).
 Such provisions should not compromise the health and safety of workers or consumers, or the protection of the environment.
+As with other parts of the GHS, the rules of the importing country should apply with respect to CBI claims for imported substances and mixtures.

+1.4.8.2 Where a system chooses to provide for protection of confidential business information, competent authorities should establish appropriate mechanisms, in accordance with national law and practice, and consider:

+(a) whether the inclusion of certain chemicals or classes of chemicals in the arrangements is appropriate to the needs of the system;

+(b) what definition of "confidential business information" should apply, taking account of factors such as the accessibility of the information by competitors, intellectual property rights and the potential harm disclosure would cause to the employer or supplier's business; and

+(c) appropriate procedures for the disclosure of confidential business information, where necessary to protect the health and safety of workers or consumers, or to protect the environment, and measures to prevent further disclosure.

+2 Sub-section 1.4.7.2 is not part of the agreed text on hazard communication developed by the ILO Working Group on Hazard Communication, but has been provided here as additional guidance on the issue of updating of information in this Chapter.

+1.4.8.3 Specific provisions for the protection of confidential business information may differ among systems in accordance with national law and practice.
+However, they should be consistent with the following general principles:
-As with other parts of the GHS, the rules of the importing country should apply with respect to CBI claims for imported substances and mixtures. - 1.4.8.2 Where a system chooses to provide for protection of confidential business information, competent authorities should establish appropriate mechanisms, in accordance with national law and practice, and consider: - (a) whether the inclusion of certain chemicals or classes of chemicals in the arrangements is appropriate to the needs of the system; - (b) what definition of "confidential business information" should apply, taking account of factors such as the accessibility of the information by competitors, intellectual property rights and the potential harm disclosure would cause to the employer or supplier's business; and - (c) appropriate procedures for the disclosure of confidential business information, where necessary to protect the health and safety of workers or consumers, or to protect the environment, and measures to prevent further disclosure. - 1.4.8.3 Specific provisions for the protection of confidential business information may differ among systems in accordance with national law and practice.
-However, they should be consistent with the following general principles: - (a) For information otherwise required on labels or safety data sheets, CBI claims should be limited to the names of substances, and their concentrations in mixtures.
-All other information should be disclosed on the label and/or safety data sheet, as required; - (b) Where CBI has been withheld, the label or safety data sheet should so indicate; - (c) CBI should be disclosed to the competent authority upon request.
-The competent authority should protect the confidentiality of the information in accordance with applicable law and practice;

-- (d) Where a medical professional determines that a medical emergency exists due to exposure to a hazardous substance or mixture, mechanisms should be in place to ensure timely disclosure by the supplier or employer or competent authority of any specific confidential information necessary for treatment.
-The medical professional should maintain the confidentiality of the information: - (e) For non-emergency situations, the supplier or employer should ensure disclosure of confidential information to a safety or health professional providing medical or other safety and health services to exposed workers or consumers, and to workers or workers' representatives.
+- (a) For information otherwise required on labels or safety data sheets, CBI claims should be limited to the names of chemicals, and their concentrations in mixtures.
+All other information should be disclosed on the label and/or safety data sheet, as required; - (b) Where CBI has been withheld, the label or chemical safety data sheet should so indicate; - (c) CBI should be disclosed to the competent authority upon request.
+The competent authority should protect the confidentiality of the information in accordance with applicable law and practice; - (d) Where a medical professional determines that a medical emergency exists due to exposure to a hazardous chemical or a chemical mixture, mechanisms should be in place to ensure timely disclosure by the supplier or employer or competent authority of any specific confidential information necessary for treatment.
+The medical professional should maintain the confidentiality of the information; - (e) For non-emergency situations, the supplier or employer should ensure disclosure of confidential information to a safety or health professional providing medical or other safety and health services to exposed workers or consumers, and to workers or workers' representatives.
 Persons requesting the information should provide specific reasons for the disclosure, and should agree to use the information only for the purpose of consumer or worker protection, and to otherwise maintain its confidentiality; - (f) Where non-disclosure of CBI is challenged, the competent authority should address such challenges or provide for an alternative process for challenges.
 The supplier or employer should be responsible for supporting the assertion that the withheld information qualifies for CBI protection.